Research

 Migration aspirations lie at the heart of self-selection into migration.
 In this paper, we study three questions: How do individual, household, origin-country, and destination-country characteristics interact?
 What factors are most influential?
 Who wants to leave in what context?
 We develop a new stylized model which integrates insights from the recently established aspirations-capabilities framework into standard utility maximization.
 We jointly investigate destination country factors (income and legal status), journey factors (costs and risks involved), and origin country factors (income, economic trends, and quality of public goods) using a conjoint choice experiment with 2708 participants in Uganda and Senegal.
 Our results show that all these dimensions significantly affect migration decision-making.
 However, the most important dimensions are the legal status and the risk of dying on the journey.
 Legal migration opportunities are even more influential for individuals that are content with their income situation at home.
 In line with the aspirations-capabilities framework, we show that higher life aspirations come with a higher willingness to migrate.

 The use of FX intervention (FXI) is preceded by policymakers’ institutional decisions.
-We show that FXI activity increases with the choice of more rigid exchange rate regimes, larger official reserve assets (relative to GDP), and reserves held in a form easing their use for FXI, which we show by developing an FXI “readiness” index.
-These institutional decisions explain and, given that they are prerequisites, even predict FXI.
-Despite their costs, we find that policymakers have expanded FXI in the extensive and intensive margins over the last two decades, indicating their implicit skeptical expectations about the outcomes of international financial markets.
+We show that FXI activity increases with the choice of more rigid exchange rate regimes, larger official reserve assets (relative to GDP), and reserves held in a form easing their use for FXI, which we demonstrate by developing an FXI “readiness” index.
+These institutional decisions well explain but can hardly predict FXI.
+Despite their costs, our findings show that policymakers have expanded FXI preparations over the last two decades and that less democratic countries tend to be more prepared.

 Measuring Chinese Migration in Africa, joint work with Song Yuan and Linda Maokomatanda